 - 1. Loading docks and receiving areas shall be designed as an integral part of the building and/or adequately screened such that these areas do not adversely impact the site and building aesthetics. - 2.
-Loading docks shall not face a public highway.
-The above may be waived by the Commission in cases where the proposed loading docks will not, in the opinion of the Commission, cause undue noise or visual disruption. - 3.
+Truck loading areas located between a building and the adjoining street are prohibited except for properties containing more than one frontage, the Commission may allow truck loading area aprons between the sides of the building and a secondary frontage, provided that no apron is located within a required front yard, or opposite a residential zone and that the apron is screened in accordance with Section 6.2.5.

+- 3. Existing industrial and warehouse use facilities that do not comply with the requirements of this section may be expanded provided that changes to the truck loading apron do not increase the non-conformity. - 4.
 Sufficient on-site vehicular maneuvering area must be provided; trucks destined to, or coming from, loading docks shall not require maneuvering movements within the public highway.
 Access/egress for loading areas shall be designed to provide adequate, safe maneuvers in a manner that does not compromise the efficiency and safety of parking areas.
-Truck maneuvers on streets/drives, other than entering and exiting, are not permitted. - 4.
-Where lots abut a residential or rural zone or use, loading docks shall not face said zone or use.
-The above may be waived by the Commission in cases where the proposed loading docks are a minimum of 100 feet from a rural or residential zone and/or will not, in the opinion of the Commission, cause undue noise or visual disruption to abutting residential or rural zones or uses.
+Truck maneuvers on streets/drives, other than entering and exiting, are not permitted. - 5.
+Where lots abut a residential or rural zone or use, loading docks shall not face said zone or use